BlinkID/blinkid-in-browser/README.md

 # <a name="integration"></a> Integration instructions

-This repository contains WebAssembly file and it's support JS files which contains the core implementation of _BlinkID_ functionalities.
+This repository contains WebAssembly file and support JS files which contains the core implementation of _BlinkID_ functionalities.

 In order to make integration of the WebAssembly easier and more developer friendly, a JavaScript/TypeScript support code is also provided, giving an easy to use integration API to the developer.